codee-com/open-catalog/Checks/PWR004/README.md

 sharing a variable that should be private, which can lead to a race condition.
 Furthermore, it ensures that the scope of each variable has been determined and improves code readability.

-### Actions

-Declare the scope of each variable through the appropriate OpenMP clause.

 ### Code example